 It does not matter what time of day the peanut dose is given as long as it is taken with a meal and there is a 2 hour observation period without exertion after the dose is given.

-11) What precautions should be taken dosing?
+11) What precautions should be taken around dosing?

 12) How many days can doses be skipped at home and resumed safely afterwards?